selfrefactor/useful-javascript-libraries/README.md

 ---

-# Best of stars
+# Popular dependents list

-If you like such collection of repos, then you might like [Best of stars](https://github.com/selfrefactor/services/tree/master/packages/all-stars-of) list.
+If you like such collection of repos, then you might like [Popular dependents list](https://github.com/selfrefactor/popular-dependents) list.

 It contains list of repos(sorted by their stars) using one of the following libraries: